 '''

-sudo apt-get install openjdk-8-jdk
+sudo apt-get install openjdk-11-jdk

 '''

 - 2. Download the latest supported version from the Solr downloads page.
-CKAN supports Solr version 8.x. - 3.
+CKAN supports Solr version 9.x (recommended) and 8.x. - 3.
 Extract the install script file to your desired location (adjust the Solr version number to the one you are using):